okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/schemas/index.md

 All Okta-defined Profile properties are defined in a Profile subschema with the resolution scope `#base`.
 These properties can't be removed or edited.
 Attempting to do so anyway will have no effect.

-The base Group Profile varies is as follows:
+The base Group Profile properties are as follows:

 | Property          | Description                                                                                                                  | DataType | Nullable | Unique | Readonly | MinLength | MaxLength |
 | ----------------- | ---------------------------------------------------------------------------------------------------------------------------- | -------- | -------- | ------ | -------- | --------- | --------- |